 You need to invite them to criticize you.
 You may even have to give extra reassurance to your friends that you can handle their honesty.
 If you want to change for the better, it is crucial that you get their feedback.

-Clean up and fix your appearance
+5) Improve your grooming and fix your appearance

 Regardless of what’s wrong with your life, you must always look like you give a damn.